-Our sister data center, the National Oceanographic Data Center archives and makes available physical, chemical, and biological oceanographic data including the topics above and more.
-Here at NGDC, we handle data from the seafloor and below.
+NCEI also archives and makes available physical, chemical, and biological oceanographic data including the topics above and more, in addition to data from the seafloor and below.

 HOW DO I GET TO THE PAGE WITH ALL OF THE IMAGES?

-For direct access to a wide variety of images of MGG data, try our images page.
-This page also links to other major pages in the MGG area containing more images.
-For posters and slide sets available, also see our data products - they are available directly through the NGDC online store.
+For direct access to a wide variety of images of marine geological and geophysical data, try our images page.
+This page also links to other major pages containing more images.
+For posters and slide sets available, also see our data products - they are available directly through the online store.

 WHERE CAN I FIND OTHER SITES ABOUT MARINE GEOLOGY AND GEOPHYSICS?

-We maintain a list of links to other Marine Geology and Geophysics sites.
+We maintain a list of links to other Marine Geological and Geophysical sites.

 IF YOU STILL CAN'T FIND WHAT YOU NEED...